 Candidates who are directly admitted following the first set of exams must:

->> confirm their acceptance of admission, specifying—if their name appears on multiple admission lists—the program in medicine, pharmacy, dentistry, or midwifery they have definitively chosen ; failure to do so will result in the loss of their admission and disqualification from taking the second set of exams for the program to which they were directly admitted.
+>> Confirm acceptance of their admission, specifying—if their name appears on multiple admission lists—the program in medicine, pharmacy, dentistry, or midwifery they have definitively chosen ; failure to do so will result in the loss of their admission and disqualification from taking the second set of exams for the program to which they were directly admitted.
 This agreement constitutes a waiver of the right to take the second set of exams.

 Section III of Article 11 of the Order of November 11, 2019

-The student must clearly state their decision:
+The student must clearly state his or her decision:

->> either they explicitly accept the program to which they were admitted following the first round of exams, in which case they waive their right to participate in the second round of exams and the possibility of being admitted to another program;
+>> either he or she explicitly accepts the program to which he or she was admitted following the first set of exams, in which case he or she waives the right to participate in the second set of exams and the possibility of being admitted to another program;

->> or they may forfeit the results of the first set of exams and take the second set of exams to try again for admission to another program.
-They may also try again to gain admission to the program they previously passed up through direct admission.
-However, there is no guarantee that they will be admitted to that program.
+>> Either the student forgoes the results of the first set of exams and may take the second set of exams to try again to gain admission to another program.
+The student may also try again to gain admission to the program that was originally declined through direct admission.
+However, there is no guarantee that the student will be admitted to that program.

-Guide to the Reform Resulting from Law No. 2019-774 of July 24, 2019, on the Organization and Transformation of the Healthcare System, March 2021, p.
+Guide to the Reform Resulting from Law No. 2019-774 of July 24, 2019, on the Organization and Transformation of the Health Care System, March 2021, p.
 8.